Devin Brugman Slays In A Leopard-Print Swimsuit While Sipping A Glass Of Water

 Devin Brugman steamed up her Instagram page with a skin-baring new photo on Thursday afternoon.
-The brunette bombshell flaunted her figure in a revealing swimsuit while reminding her fans to stay hydrated.
+The brunette bombshell flaunted her figure in a revealing swimsuit while reminding her admirers to stay hydrated.

-The 29-year-old was snapped standing outside by the pool in latest addition to her feed, which had a Polaroid-style filter over it that gave it a retro vibe.
+The 29-year-old was snapped standing outside by the pool in the latest addition to her feed, which had a Polaroid-style filter over it that gave it a retro vibe.
 Devin posed by the edge of the water with one hand on her hip and the other holding a glass of water.
 She brought the beverage up to her lips, seemingly in preparation to take a long sip from the glass straw that hung over the edge of the cup.
-In the caption of her post, she offered her 1.3 million followers a “friendly reminder” to grab a glass of water themselves.
+In the caption, she offered her 1.3 million followers a “friendly reminder” to grab a glass of water themselves.

 Devin looked ready to go for a dip in the pool behind her, as she was dressed in nothing more than a leopard-print one-piece that hugged her flawless physique in all of the right ways.
 Naturally, the swimwear was from her own Monday Swimwear line, which she runs with her pal and fellow bikini babe, Natasha Oakley.
 Judging by the reaction of her fans, Devin certainly seemed to do her brand some justice.